 How to get there: If you don’t have a hire car, the trip by public transport is awful (there’s no direct train, so it’s buses all the way, with connections to negotiate).
-The best option is to take all the stress away and book the Yorkshire Dales and Fountains Abbey day trip from York.
+The stress-free option is to book the Yorkshire Dales and Fountains Abbey day trip from York.

 Best Cities for Day Trips from York

-Leeds was once the epitome of the expression ‘it’s grim up north’.
-In reality, this old industrial city is warm, welcoming and vibrant with plenty of galleries, museums and exhibitions to tempt the culture vulture.
+Once the epitome of the expression ‘it’s grim up north’, in reality, the old industrial city of Leeds is warm, welcoming and vibrant with plenty of galleries, museums and exhibitions to tempt the culture vulture.

-Shopaholics will love the half-mile of pedestrianised shopping, plus Harvey Nicholls and a spanking-new John Lewis store within the excellent Victoria Gate shopping and leisure area.
-There’s also Kirkgate Market, the largest covered market in Europe, plus a plethora of excellent pubs and restaurants to enjoy.
+Shopaholics will love the half-mile of pedestrianised shopping.
+There’s also Harvey Nicholls and a spanking-new John Lewis store within the excellent Victoria Gate shopping and leisure area.
+Check out Kirkgate Market, the largest covered market in Europe, plus the plethora of excellent pubs and restaurants..
 We recommend Fazenda (but only if you enjoy meat!).